gogognome/gogotextsearch/README.md

 ## String search

 The package `nl.gogognome.textsearch.string` contains classes to search strings.
-One class will check whether a string matches a criterion.
-The other classes implement a case insensitive `indexOf()` method.
+There are two different searches implemented:

+1. Search the first index of a search string within a string
-### Check whether a string matches a criterion
+2. Check whether a search criterion matches with a string

-Once you have created a `Criterion` instance you can use it to check whether a string matches this criterion:

-    Criterion searchCriterion = new Parser().parse("foo AND bar"); boolean matches = new StringSearch().matches("Barefoot is a movie directed by Andrew Flemming.", criterion);
-    // matches == true

-The class `StringSearch` matches stirng literala case-insensitively, hence `Barefoot` matches `foo AND bar`.

-### Alternatives to String.indexOf()
+Both kind of searches can be case sensitive or case insensitive.
+Use the `StringSearchFactory` to create an instance of the search or matcher class that you need.

+### Search for the first index of a search string

-If you are looking for an implemention of `String.indexOf()` that is case insensitive, you can use `CaseInsensitiveStringSearch` like this:
+If you are looking for an implementation of `String.indexOf()` that is case insensitive, you can do this:

-    CaseInsensitiveStringSearch caseInsensitiveStringSearch = new CaseInsensitiveStringSearch()
+    StringSearch stringSearch = new StringSearchFactory().caseInsensitiveStringSearch();
-    int index = caseInsensitiveStringSearch.indexOfIgnoreCase("Barefoot is a movie directed by Andrew Flemming.", "Foot");
+    int index = stringSearch.indexOfIgnoreCase("Barefoot is a movie directed by Andrew Flemming.", "Foot");
     // index == 4

+For a case senstive implementation use `new StringSearchFactory().caseSensitiveStringSearch()` instead.
+Under the hood the implementation for case sensitive search uses `String.indexOf()`.
+It is still useful to have both case senstive and case insensitive implementations, because both are used by the criterion matcher for case sensitive and case insensitive matching of search criteria.

+### Search for indexes of a search string using Suffix Arrays

-If you have want to find the index of different string literals in one string again and again the for large strings it is more efficient to use _suffix arrays_.
-This is a technique to quickly generate a kind of lookup table for the string using very little extra memory.
+If you want to find the index of different string literals in one string again and again the for large strings, it is more efficient to use a _suffix array_ than the search string solutions of the previous section.
+A suffix array is a technique to quickly generate a kind of lookup table for the string using very little extra memory.
 You can use it like this:

     boolean caseSensitive = true;